South Wales Mineral Railway: Passengers

 Passengers had been carried on the line from about 1865, but almost certainly not in passenger carriages and not with Board of Trade sanction.
 Simmonds says that it was "condoned" in the 1880 working agreement, and that in the week ending 31 December 1886, 1,053 passengers had been conveyed between Cymmer and Ynysmaerdy Incline Top, from where it was a two-mile walk to Neath.

 The mines at Glyncorrwg were difficult to man because there was inadequate housing there, and most of the colliers lived in Cymmer.
 There had been several requests to run a miners' service but sanction had repeatedly been refused by the Board of Trade.

-In December 1916 the Blaencorrwg Colliery co asked the Boardof Trade to authorise such a service, and now that the war effort demanded the production of coal, a different view was taken in January 1917.
+In December 1916 the Blaencorrwg Colliery company asked the Board of Trade to authorise such a service, and now that the war effort demanded the production of coal, a different view was taken in January 1917.
 The service started on 5 March 1917, running from Cymmer to Glyncorrwg, Blaencorrwg and North Rhonda Halt.
-The trains were propelled up the rising gradient, and they were operated by the Port Talbot company Glyncorwg South Pit reopened in 1919 and in November 1920 South Pit Halt was added to the station list.
+The trains were propelled up the rising gradient, and they were operated by the Port Talbot company.
+Glyncorwg South Pit reopened in 1919 and in November 1920 South Pit Halt was added to the station list.

 There were four services in each direction, five on Saturdays.
 The passenger service was discontinued on 22 September 1930.
-After the closure to public services, workmen's trains continued until 1958, after which the colliers service only ran between Glyncorrwg and North Rhondda Halt.
+After the closure to public services, workmen's trains continued until 1958, after which the colliers' service only ran between Glyncorrwg and North Rhondda Halt.
 In 1963 the service was further shortened back to South Pit Halt, and finally closed completely after 30 October 1964.